azureossd/azureossd.github.io/_posts/2022-12-29-Deploying-Python-Applications-using-GithubActions.md

     ```
     This will enable the app service build system oryx, however for the purpose of this article we would like to **disable** this as we want the build to only occur on Github Actions.

-2. Disable the oryx build system by changing this to 0 or false and saving your changes.
+2. Disable the oryx build system by changing this to 0 or false and save your changes.
      ```
     SCM_DO_BUILD_DURING_DEPLOYMENT = 0
     ```